plbstl/plbstl/README.md

 Hi, I'm Paul Ebose!
 A curious and motivated self-starter focused on usability, performance, and well-defined user interfaces.

 I'd consider myself an excellent team player and someone aware of effective time-management techniques.
-I always strive to deliver high-quality output.
+I am also an open-source enthusiast who always strives to deliver high-quality output.

 [Get in touch](https://twitter.com/plbstl) for work, collaborations, or to connect.